China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 In a speech to Southeast Asian nations, Xi took aim at protectionism, a thinly veiled attack on the US.
 "Openness enables a country to move forward while seclusion holds it back," the Chinese president said.

-As the largest trading partner for nearly two-thirds of the world’s countries, China's free trade message has gone down well in a world desperate for economic impetus as the pandemic shatters economies around the globe.
+As the largest trading partner for nearly two-thirds of the world's countries, China's free trade message has gone down well as the pandemic shatters economies around the globe, leaving nations desperate for economic impetus.

 China's policy of coercive diplomacy is spearheaded by so-called Wolf Warrior diplomats, whose language is aggressive.